mmurphy2/libteal/README.md

 makes running even a simple command and obtaining its standard output significantly more verbose than the shell equivalent.
 I am therefore going to take a stab at solving that problem, the progress of which may be found in my python3-libteal repository.

+Depending on the results of that experiment, I will either archive or continue development on shell libteal (this repository).